whistlegraph/2022.aesthetic.computer/README.txt

  - [] Make whistlegraph recorder disk / nail?
  - [] Global recording of user actions (what about application actions) and audio+video into one file?
  - [] Chalkboard / material simulation.

+***Post Feral File Launch (Hit these, plus all regressions before moving on!)
+ - [*] Try and roll-up *all* my javascript in order to decrease page load / set up a grand build-system.
+ - [] Write a better static exporter script includes only the disks I want, plus resources.
+ - [] Remove Quirks mode. (it breaks the borders...) https://www.quirksmode.org/css/quirksmode.html

 ***Feral File Whistlegraph Player***
 - [X] Make finished zip packages for each work.